grafana/loki/docs/sources/clients/promtail/stages/timestamp.md

   # Which action should be taken in case the timestamp is identical
   # to or before the timestamp of a log line with the same labels.
+  # fudge adds one nanosecond, skip does nothing
   # Valid values are: [skip, fudge].
-Defaults to "fudge".
+Defaults to "skip".
   [action_on_duplicate: <string>]
 ```